segmentio/segment-docs/src/segment-app/iam/membership.md

 ## Request Access

-If you are a [workspace member](/segment-app/iam/roles), you may encounter a section of the Segment App you do not have access to view.
-If you require expanded permissions, you may request access directly in the Segment App.
-Once submitted, Access requests are sent to all workspace owners via email.
+If you are a [workspace member](/segment-app/iam/roles), you might encounter a section of the Segment App that you do not have access to view.
+If you need expanded permissions, you can request access directly in the Segment App.
+Once submitted, Access requests are sent to all workspace owners by email.

 To review an access request, workspace owners may click the link in the access request email to navigate to Segment's Access Management Settings.
 The requestor's request access message will appear directly within the Segment Access Management page.
 Once permissions have been updated, the request access message will be dismissed.